eriqjaffe/WinRadioTray/README.md

 # WinRadioTray
 A simple internet radio player that sits in the System Tray, hence the name.
-It is heavily influenced by a Linux application called [Radio Tray](https://github.com/lubosz/radiotray), written by Carlos Ribiero.
+It is heavily influenced by a Linux application called [Radio Tray](https://github.com/lubosz/radiotray), originally written by Carlos Ribiero.

 This software makes use of the following:
 - [BASS Audio Library](http://www.un4seen.com/bass.html) for audio playback and metadata retrieval.